Backend Engineering Mastery - Complete Article Series

 |---|---|---|---|---|

-After Part 6, you'll understand: Container best practices, K8s core concepts, when to use Kafka vs RabbitMQ.
+After Part 6, you'll understand: Container best practices (and anti-patterns), K8s core concepts (without the marketing), when to use Kafka vs RabbitMQ (they're not interchangeable), and event-driven architecture (when it helps, when it hurts).

 |---|---|---|---|---|